Homopatrol/Basic-Dockerfile-Commands/README.md

 ### Running your container

-To create a container based off your newly built docker image run:
+To create a **Container** based off your newly built Docker Image run:
 ```console
 docker run -it <yourdockername>/<my_dockefile>:1 sh
 ```